Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/differences.md

 ### Revoke documents

-* The Ethereum method lets the user revoke documents using [Document Store](/docs/integrator-section/verifiable-document/ethereum/revoking-document#revoking-a-document).
+* In the Ethereum method, the user can revoke documents using [Document Store](/docs/integrator-section/verifiable-document/ethereum/revoking-document#revoking-a-document).
-* The DID method lets the user revoke documents using either [Document Store](/docs/integrator-section/verifiable-document/did/revoking-document#revoking-using-document-store) or [Online Certificate Status Protocol (OCSP) responder](/docs/integrator-section/verifiable-document/did/revoking-document#revoking-using-ocsp).
+* In the DID method, the user can revoke documents using either [Document Store](/docs/integrator-section/verifiable-document/did/revoking-document-did#revoking-using-document-store) or [Online Certificate Status Protocol (OCSP) responder](/docs/integrator-section/verifiable-document/did/revoking-document-did#revoking-using-ocsp).

 ## Relevant article
 To better understand how to choose the correct workflow that works for you, see [this article](/docs/docs-section/how-does-it-work/comparison).